amarinderthind/RNA-seq-tutorial-for-gene-differential-expression-analysis/README.md

 [Reactome Pathway Analysis](https://www.bioconductor.org/packages/release/bioc/vignettes/ReactomePA/inst/doc/ReactomePA.html)

 #### Contact
-In case you have any query please feel free to contact thind.amarinder@gmail.com for any other queries.
+In case you have any queries please feel free to contact thind.amarinder@gmail.com for any other queries.